matjaz99/DTools/README.md

 19. january 2016

-- added properties: ping pool size and interval
+- added new properties: ping pool size and interval
 - monitoring active flag for each service
 - fixed bug - hostname changed when monitoring is active